rajvirana/PizzaParlour/README.md

 Otherwise, unit tests **will fail**.

 There is also a rare issue where after installing all of the dependencies, there will be a ModuleNotFoundError that is caused by an unknown issue in the PYTHON PATH that causes pytest to be unable to find PyInquirer.
 The only known method is deleting the entire repository and reinstalling dependencies.
-If it does not run, here is a screenshot of the test coverage:
+If it still does not run, here is a screenshot of the test coverage:

 ![image](https://64.media.tumblr.com/fec6ecb7de72ac69e40b1107dd775dfa/2ff54bf954af97cd-4b/s1280x1920/eade76effcb9c4084b542c796b53aa87df927c34.png)